the setlist...

 From Michael Nowatnick--

 What can I say, what an intense show!
 After seeing Jane's at the ENIT a couple of weeks ago, I expected this show to pale in comparison.
 I was wrong.
-Sure, the Sports Arena isn't the greatest place to see a show, but it was definitely worth every penny.
+Sure, the Sports Arena isn't the greatest place to see a show,

 To start off with, the guys threw me for a loop when they started with Up the Beach, instead of Ocean Size, which had been their opener the rest of the tour.
 The intesity as they ripped through the first three songs was overwhelming.
 Perry had a few problems with his mike, but who cared?
 They were full of energy, with Perry and Dave running all over the stage.